TWUOnline/ldrs591/_pages/unit-6-learning-activities.md

 </li>
 </ul>
 <ul>
  	<li>Note that these questions make up Part 3 of your Blog assignment for this unit.
-See Unit 6 Assessment for more details.</li>
+See <a href="https://create.twu.ca/ldrs591/unit-6-assessment/">Unit 6 Assessment</a> for more details.</li>
 </ul>
 <h4>Learning Activity 6.4 - Reflect</h4>
 In your reflective learning journal discuss the following questions: